click here for mobile site

 When we examine what qualities are valued in leadership in both public and private sectors we discover that soft skills are crucial, especially in times of crisis.

-Studies done by the Harvard Business Review show that women in leadership roles tend to perform better than their male counterparts, especially in a crisis.
-This is so common that it even has a name: The Glass Cliff 3, a reference to the glass ceiling, where women are prevented from attaining leadership roles.
-Instead, women are put in charge of fixing broken organizations on the brink of failure.

-We’re learning that there’s more to leadership than strength, courage and assertiveness.
+There’s more to leadership than dominance and assertiveness.
 Qualities that demonstrate emotional capacity and inspire harmony are essential components of effective leadership.
+Studies done by the Harvard Business Review show that women in leadership roles perform better than their male counterparts, especially in a crisis.
+This is so common that it even has a name: The Glass Cliff 3, where women are put in charge of fixing organizations on the brink of failure

-Gender balance quotas alone won’t shift the leadership paradigm if women are expected to assimilate into male roles4.
-Instead, let’s examine the ways in which women’s strengths have the capacity to redefine what leadership looks like.
+Gender balance quotas alone won’t shift the leadership paradigm if all genders are expected to assimilate into male roles4.
+Instead, let’s examine how women’s strengths might redefine what leadership looks like.

 Women outscore men in most leadership competencies.